apache/camel-website/content/blog/2023/12/camel43-whatsnew/index.md

 for dependency resolution that can be useful for troubleshooting.

 Camel JBang export to `camel-main` can now configure authentication for container image registries.

-Camel JBang is also improved in hot reload mode `--dev` to let Java compiler compile all changed files in same compilation unit.

 ## Spring and Spring Boot